 Corned Beef:

-Corned beef serves as the star ingredient in this dish.
-This salt-cured beef brisket typically features a blend of spices, including coriander, black pepper, and mustard seed.
-For the hash, you can use leftover corned beef from a previous meal or purchase pre-cooked corned beef from the deli.
-Both options offer rich, savory flavors that are perfect for this recipe.
+Corned beef is the main star of this dish.
+It’s a salt-cured beef brisket that usually has spices like coriander, black pepper and mustard seed in the mix.
+You can use leftover corned beef from another meal or buy pre-cooked corned beef at the deli.
+Both ways are easy and taste good.

 Potatoes: